 The image that you see above is a composite, made from six frames, and shows the ISS in silhouette as it moved from right to left across the solar disk while orbiting 250 miles above Earth.
 This transit lasted approximately 0.54 seconds at approximately 1:15 p.m.
 U.S. Eastern Daylight Time and was captured while Kowsky’s camera was shooting at 10 frames per second.

-- 【25000mAh Ultra High Capacity Solar Charger】The solar panel charger built-in 25000mAh Li-polymer battery, it’s enough to charge an iPhone XS for 7.4 times, a Galaxy S9 Plus for 5.7 times, an iPad Pro for 1.6 times!
+- 【25000mAh Ultra High Capacity Solar Charger】The portable solar charger built-in 25000mAh Li-polymer battery, it’s enough to charge an iPhone XS for 7.4 times, a Galaxy S9 Plus for 5.7 times, an iPad Pro for 1.6 times!

-- 【3-USB Ports for Charger】The solar charging powerbank has three USB ports that can charge three devices at the same time, which is convenient for yourself and your friends.
+- 【3-USB Ports for Charger】The portable solar charging powerbank has three USB ports that can charge three devices at the same time, which is convenient for yourself and your friends.

 - 【ABS Material with 36 LEDs】The USB power bank used ABS environmentally friendly material, stylish and decent.
-Built-in 36 LED lights with powerful lighting function,this Solar phone charger is the best choice for outdoor enthusiasts.
+Built-in 36 LED lights with powerful lighting function,this solar phone charger is the best choice for outdoor enthusiasts.

-- 【What you get】Except our high capacity 25000mAh portable solar power bank, there are 1* Carabiner, 1* USB Cable and 1* Manual coming together, it is a great companion for outdoor sports!
+- 【What you get】Except our high capacity 25000mAh portable solar power bank, there are 1* Carabiner, 1* USB cable and 1* Manual coming together, it is a great companion for outdoor sports!

 With a very limited path of visibility along the ground, having clear weather at the identified location is one of the most limiting factors in being able to capture a transit,” said Kowsky.